Table of Contents

 Mainstream Deities

 There are many deities from 'traditional' pantheons that I like and incorporate in my games.
-Some, however, need tweaking to fit in with the game world.
+These are deities, from those sources who feature prominently.

 - Royal Ancestor Worship - Followed by the royal family of Porters Bar